 Who doesn’t want to slow the aging process and stay healthy and functional longer?
 Aging begins at a basic level – at the level of the cell and its contents, including the nucleus that houses DNA, or the genetic material, and mitochondria, the organelles that produce energy.
 Aging often manifests with familiar signs such as gray hairs, achy joints, and wrinkles but these are outward manifestations at what’s happening at the cellular level.

 Cells accumulate damage over the lifetime of a person or animal – damage to proteins and other cellular structures like the cell membrane as well as to DNA, the genetic inside your cells.
-As this damage accumulates over time, it can negatively impact the function of proteins and manifest at the tissue level as organs like your heart, brain, liver, lungs etc. begin to malfunction.
+As this damage accumulates over time, it can negatively impact the function of proteins and manifest at the tissue level as organs like your heart, brain, liver, lungs, etc. begin to malfunction.
 That’s also when the incidence of age-related diseases goes up.

 As mentioned, inside cells lie tiny organelles called mitochondria that produce the energy cells rely on to function.
 Mitochondria, too, become damaged over time.
 One theory is that mitochondria become injured due to oxidative stress and exposure to free radicals and this reduces their ability to function effectively.
 Yet, it’s probably more complicated than this.
 There’s still a lot we don’t understand about aging!

 One thing that we do know is that lifestyle habits play a role in how our bodies age.
-Healthy lifestyle routines like eating a clean diet and exercising helps reduce the damage and slow the aging process.
+Healthy lifestyle routines like eating a clean diet and exercising help reduce the damage and slow the aging process.
 Aerobic exercise even helps nerve cells in the brain form new connections and reduces shrinkage in a portion of the brain called the hippocampus, leading to a more youthful brain.
 A healthy diet and lifestyle can also reduce the burden of inflammation in your body, another factor that likely contributes to aging and chronic health problems, like autoimmune disease, heart disease, and cancer.

 What type of exercise is best?
 We tend to think of moderate-intensity aerobic exercise, like running or cycling, as being the most beneficial for health but research suggests that high-intensity interval training may be the real fountain of youth.